 Whether you're shopping for back-to-school fashion, holiday gifts, home decor, or just for fun, Vancouver is the place to be.
-From luxury brands to inexpensive imports, you'll find what you need at these top 10 Vancouver shopping destinations.
+From luxury brands to inexpensive imports, you'll find what you need at these top 10 Vancouver shopping destinations and neighborhoods.

 One of Vancouver's most famous landmarks, Granville Island is packed with fabulous shopping; it's definitely not just for tourists!
 Shoppers will find toys galore at the Kids Market, plus locally-owned stores full of home decor, jewelry, and First Nations art.
 It's also, of course, home to the Granville Island Public Market.